-The Risk Management Framework places heavy importance on ensuring that not only controls implemented but your daily operations, the very fabric of how you run your organization, lives and breathes security.
-Marry that with the industry-accepted thought that NIST is aligning itself closer to industry norms of ISO 27001, GDPR, etc, and there are a few items that organizations wishing to win contracts must be made aware.
+The Risk Management Framework places heavy importance on ensuring that not only controls are implemented but your daily operations, the very fabric of how you run your organization, live and breathe security.
+Marry that with the industry-accepted thought that NIST is aligning itself closer to industry norms of ISO 27001, GDPR, etc, and there are a few items that organizations wishing to win contracts must be made aware of.

 Risk Assessments take center stage

-Within most all frameworks one of the main starting points is a risk assessment.
+Within most frameworks, one of the main starting points is a risk assessment.
 This helps define the major deficiencies of the organization as compared to the standard.
-Not only that but, a Cybriant risk assessment allows an organization to understand their security in a more holistic manner.
+Not only that but, a Cybriant risk assessment allows an organization to understand its security more holistically.
 Being compliant does not make you secure just as being secure does not make you compliant.
 As such, a Cybriant risk assessment addresses both issues.

 That sounds painful.
 And it will be.
 What we believe will also be a major component of the forthcoming CMMC is the importance the organization places on security and privacy as everyday business.
 Based on our experience, a few questions come to mind.

-- Does your change management process include privacy and security concerns as a prerequisite for a request for change?
+- Does your change management process include privacy and security concerns as a prerequisite for a change request?

 - Is management made aware of the state of security within the organization regularly?

-- Do you test and update your business continuity and disaster recovery plans after every change that would affect it effectiveness?
+- Do you test and update your business continuity and disaster recovery plans after every change that would affect their effectiveness?

 - Do you routinely test audit controls?

 While we believe process and people are the most important areas to focus on in most organizations, we cannot eliminate technology.
 Anti-Virus is a dinosaur and signature-based Intrusion Detection Systems are going the way of the dodo.